Lady Constance Jean Bonython was the Mayoress of the City of Adelaide in 1913 and the Lady Mayoress 1927-1930.

 A sense of duty inherited from her parents saw Jean serve on 25 committees through the depression years.
 Her involvement in the Mother and Babies Association saw hundreds of clinics open up across the state to teach young women how to care for their babies.
 “I brought up my own children with the help of the School of Mothers, took them in the pram, had them weighed and everything.
 It is extraordinary how ignorant mothers can be.”

-Lady Mawson, (wife of the Antarctic explorer) President of the Mother and Babies Association in 1942-49, was the instigator of the mobile clinic.
-With the State Government’s support the Mother and Babies Association commissioned a fitted-out railway carriage to travel to outlying regions of the State.
+Lady Mawson, President of the Mother and Babies Association 1942-49 and wife of the Antartic explorer, was the instigator of the mobile clinic.
+With the State Government’s support, the Mother and Babies Association commissioned a fitted-out railway carriage to travel to outlying regions of the State.
 On its 1,000 mile circuit, a Sister-in-charge was aboard to weigh babies, dispense treatment and advice to needy mothers.

 In 1931 Jean joined the committee of the Queen Victoria Maternity Hospital in Rose Park.
 The hospitals were severely underfunded and the hard working members were requested to provide all manner of items for the comfort of both patients and staff.
 The committee was asked to provide an adequate diet for the many starving pregnant women and nursing mothers under their care.
 Using her influence with the State Government, Jean requested that a ration of milk and nourishing food be provided for these impoverished women.
 The food parcels were to be accessed through the Mothers and Babies Association’s clinics.